-The play-in matches traditionally have been the Tuesday before the semifinals and are at the site of the NCAA Tournament.
+The opening-round matches traditionally have been the Tuesday before the semifinals and are at the site of the NCAA Tournament.

-The NCAA determines where the play-in matches take place.
+The NCAA determines where the play-in and opening-round matches take place.
 In previous years, the NCAA has not made this decision until weeks before the start of the tournament.